sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-deep-link/cp-mobile-dev-kit-deep-link.md

 ![MDK](img-1.0.png)

->**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard app like SAP Mobile Cards.
+>**This tutorial has been executed using public store MDK client which has out of the box functionality to open the SAP standard apps like SAP Mobile Cards.
-If you are building a custom version of Mobile development kit client, there you can implement deep links by specifying related custom URL scheme.**
+If you are building a custom version of Mobile development kit client, there you can implement deep links by specifying related custom URL schemes.**

 ### Create a new MDK project in SAP Business Application Studio